dkrystki/plasma/hmlet/README.rst

 environmental variables to according cluster.
 Environments are configured in env_*.py files and available from python code as a regular package or environmental variables
 All of the comands will be run against this stage.
 For example.
-Running :code:`{app_code}.terminal` command will open a terminal to a pod for the current stage.
+Running :code:`./app.py terminal` command will open a terminal to a pod for the current stage.
 Current stage is indicated by emoji in the shell prompt.